-Unlike the alarm systems that do not allow to analyze evolution or trend, the monitoring systems send not only alarms, but also measurements of the monitored parameters with the scheduled frequency, so that the user can perform a historical analysis of evolution of the these parameters and predict their trend.
+Unlike alarm systems that do not allow to analyze evolution or trend, monitoring systems send not only alarms, but also measurements of parameters with scheduled frequency, so that users can perform historical analysis of evolution and predict trends.

 ♦ Ultrasound: To detect internal and / or external steam leaks.

 ♦ Temperature: To determine the steam trap energy efficiency and / or low temperature due to excessive accumulation of condensate.

 ♦ Back pressure: To detect excessive pressurization in condensate return pipelines.

 Highlight the importance of the back pressure sensor because the most serious operational problems in steam traps occur as a consequence of excessive pressurization in condensate return pipes, caused by excessive expansion steam formation in steam trap discharges, added to the leakage of live steam through it.